openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Encoding of Presented Verifiable Presentations

-This specification does not require any additional encoding when credential format is already represented as a JSON object or a JSON string.
+If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective credential format in the credential response, this rules MUST also be followed when encoding credentials of this format in the `vp_token` response parameter.

+Otherwise, this specification does not require any additional encoding when a credential format is already represented as a JSON object or a JSON string.
 Credential formats expressed as binary formats MUST be Base64url encoded and returned as a JSON string.

 # Metadata {#metadata}